Wheat bags pose a risk of fire or injury if not used properly.

 Using wheat bags safely

-- If the wheat bag is kept insulated after initial heating (for example, placed under bedclothes, or on a car seat in the sun), spontaneous heating can occur and the wheat may catch fire.
+- Don’t store in hot places such as a car seat in the sun, spontaneous heating can occur and the wheat may catch fire.